CU Women's Sports Medicine

 The faculty at the CU Women's Sports Medicine program work in a collaborative environment, which provides ideal opportunities for doctors to share experiences, solutions, and progressive treatment.

-The result?
-Cutting-edge effective improvements that make for healthier, more active, and stronger women.
+The result is cutting-edge effective improvements that make for healthier, more active, and stronger women.

 Some areas of research include: